sergei-mironov/litrepl/README.md

 # TYP  PID      EXITCODE  CMD
 python 3718077  -         python3 -m IPython --config=/tmp/nix-shell.KcUxp9/litrepl_1000_a2732d/python/litrepl_ipython_config.py --colors=NoColor -i
 ```

+* The interpreters are associates with the directory they were started in.
+* The corresponding Vim command is `:LStatus`

 `litrepl repl` "manually" attaches to the interpreter session allowing us to
 examine the session: